The no-fluff guide to deciding: ‘should I get a second photographer at my wedding?’ Spoiler: yes.

 1. Capture more moments

 Your wedding day will go by in a whirl.
-This is just as true for a 12-hour extravaganza as it is for City Hall.
+This is just as true for a 12-hour extravaganza as it is for short City Hall ceremonies.
 When I look through the images shot by my second shooter, I’m often amazed at just how many things happened at the wedding that I wasn’t even aware of.
 Little interactions, grandparents shedding a tear, kids hamming it up for the camera.
 It would be a shame to miss those never-to-be-repeated moments.

 2. Capture parts of the day that would have been missed

 Having a second shooter means that more of the day’s events are actually covered.
-Your photographer can be in two places at once!
+Your photographer can magically be in two places at once!
 One with each partner for the getting ready portion.
 One photographing the posed family portraits and the other shooting cocktail hour.
 It would be a real shame not to get any cocktail hour coverage since this is the main time to get beautiful candid portraits of your guests in great light.

 3. Back up